DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 - the **Name** control is a custom control based on the basic **Input** control
 - both controls are applied to all shapes (the *$shape* group type)

+A custom control inherits the configuration of the control specified in its `type` property, including the `key` config and the service properties.
+The configs that you specify for a custom control redefine the inherited ones.

 **Related sample:** [Diagram Editor.
 Default mode.
 PERT сhart with the legend](https://snippet.dhtmlx.com/w8mrh3ay?mode=js)

-### Redefining service properties of custom controls based on basic controls
+### Service properties of custom controls

 Custom controls based on basic ones can have *service* properties and methods in their configuration.
 The names of such properties start with `$`.